 3. Detach Actions From Feelings

-Ever notice how when you’re feeling negative emotions, your day is dictated by it?
+Ever notice how, when you’re feeling negative emotions, your day is dictated by them?

 I struggled to get work done and stick to my routine when negative emotions took over my heart and mind.